 Is Doing Business with DHS a Violation of Human Rights?

 That puts Boeing and AT&T, and the thousands of other companies contracted by DHS to run its operations, in a tricky position.
 They are beneficiaries of DHS largesse, they carry out or facilitate much of DHS’s work, but they have human rights policies that obligate them not to violate rights.

 There is no legitimate argument that the travel ban respects human rights.
 The High Commissioner on Human Rights and a large collection of Special Rapporteurs on human rights have made the case directly.
 The law suits against the Travel Ban Executive Order also hinge on questions of discrimination, injustice and freedom of religion.

 What Companies are Actually Doing to Avoid Complicity in Human Rights Abuses from the Travel Ban

-NomoGaia has reached out to over 50 of the Department of Homeland Security’s largest contractors, asking them to weigh in on their responsibilities in the face of the ban.
+NomoGaia has reached out to 57 of the Department of Homeland Security’s largest contractors, asking them to weigh in on their responsibilities in the face of the ban.

 We will publish our results next month.
 In the meantime, a preliminary review of public statements reveals something notable: of the thousands of companies doing business with the Department of Homeland Security, only Microsoft and HP have spoken out directly in opposition to the Travel Ban.
 Yet HP did not join the 97-company Amicus Brief opposing the ban.
 Neither did major DHS contractors IBM, AT&T, Boeing or Verizon.